nativeblocks/nativeblocks-wandkit-ios-sdk/README.md

-# NativeblocksWandkit iOS SDK
+# NativeblocksWandKit iOS SDK

 Please check [Nativeblocks livekit](https://nativeblocks.io/docs/live-kit/swift/) for full implementation,

 ## Getting Started

-To integrate **NativeblocksWandkit** into your project, add it via Swift Package Manager (SPM):
+To integrate **NativeblocksWandKit** into your project, add it via Swift Package Manager (SPM):

 1. Add the library to your `Package.swift` file: